wavefrontHQ/wavefront-collector-for-kubernetes/docs/configuration.md

 ## Prometheus Source
 - `url`: The URL for a Prometheus metrics endpoint.
 Service URLs work across namespaces.
 - `prefix`: The prefix (dot suffixed such as `prom.`) to be applied to all metrics for this source.
 Defaults to empty string.
+- `source`: The source to set for the metrics from this source.
+Defaults to `prom_source`.

 Example Usage:
 ```